-Whenever people think about Seoul, it’s usually about the futuristic architecture, modern buildings, and vast technological innovations.
-While most of these buildings appear plain at first glance, you’ll be pleasantly surprised to see how Seoul injects creativity into them, proving that masterpieces do not need to reside within museum walls.
-Travelers who visit Seoul often point out that gigantic sculptures seem to be everywhere, even beyond the city’s parks.
+When most people think about Seoul, it’s usually about the futuristic architecture, modern buildings, and vast technological innovations.
+While most of these buildings appear plain at first glance, you’ll slowly notice how Seoul injects creativity into them, proving that masterpieces do not need to reside within museum walls.
+This extends to creations like the Banpo Bridge Rainbow Fountain light show.

-Sadly, these large-scale installations have caused environmental concerns, and local government laws have limited their allowed size.
+Sadly, most of these large-scale installations have caused environmental concerns, and local government laws have limited their allowed size.
 As a result, magnificently-sized works are required to prove that they are environmentally friendly in order to be allowed a permit.
-Enter Banpo Bridge, hailed by the Guinness World Record as the world’s longest bridge fountain, with 10,000 LED nozzles that shoot 190 tons of water per minute.
+This includes Banpo Bridge, hailed by the Guinness World Record as the world’s longest bridge fountain, with 10,000 LED nozzles that shoot 190 tons of water per minute.

 How to Get to Banpo Bridge